mehta-aditya13191/videoTube/Readme.md

 # VideoTube - Video Sharing Platform

-VideoTube is a robust and scalable platform designed for users to share, watch, and interact with videos.
-It provides a wide range of features for video creators, viewers, and platform admins, aiming to deliver a rich user experience.
+videoTube is a dynamic video-sharing platform that allows users to upload, like, comment, and share videos.
+It provides functionalities for users to create and manage playlists, subscribe to channels, and track their watch history.
+The platform also offers features for video recommendations, statistics for channel owners (like total views, subscribers, and video likes), and an easy-to-navigate interface to enhance the user experience.
 ---

 ## Key Features